HiWay-Media/teamcity-agent-gitlab-release-cli/README.md

-# TeamCity Agent GitLab Release CLI
+# TeamCity Agent GitLab Release CLI and AndroidSDKManager

 ## Overview
 TeamCity Agent GitLab Release CLI is a command-line tool designed to automate the process of creating GitLab releases triggered by build pipelines in JetBrains TeamCity.
 This tool streamlines the release management workflow by integrating GitLab releases directly into the CI/CD pipeline orchestrated by TeamCity.